 Survivors include his wife, Lynne (Bliss) Bresse, of Laconia; a son, Justin Bresse, of Belmont; a daughter, Carrie Cornelissen, of Meredith; four grandchildren; four brothers, Gregory Bresse, of Laconia, Richie and William Bresse, both of Manchester and Corey Bresse, of Alabama; a sister, Carol Springer, of Conn.; many nephews and nieces and a cousin, Rusty Bresse, of Georgia.
 He was predeceased by his parents.

-Calling hours will be held on Thursday, September 11, 2014 from 6 to 8 p.m. in the Carriage House of the Wilkinson-Beane-Simoneau- Paquette Funeral Home, 164 Pleasant Street, Laconia, N.H.
+Memorial Calling Hours will be held on Sunday, October 26, 2014 from 1 to 2 p.m. in the Carriage House of the Wilkinson-Beane-Simoneau- Paquette Funeral Home, 164 Pleasant Street, Laconia, N.H.

 Wilkinson-Beane-Simoneau-Paquette Funeral Home & Cremation Services, 164 Pleasant Street, Laconia, N.H. is assisting the family with the arrangements.
 For more information and to view an online memorial go to www.wilkinsonbeane.com.

 Last Updated on Wednesday, 22 October 2014 07:04